YuliyaValova/DataEngineer_SparkPractice/airflow/readme.md

    > Be sure, that you have JAVA_HOME at your workstation.

 # Problems:
 - Since I run the application through BashOperator and not through the SparkSubmitOperator (why - in not_work folder), confidential information is broadcast in the logs.
-There is a similar problem in the read_cred task, since in the logs you can see configs from the file in the value, returned by the function.